 Male Breast Reduction (Gynecomastia)

 Gynecomastia, which is the overdevelopment of male breasts, affects an estimated 40 to 60 percent of men.
-Frequently, it begins during puberty, but may occur at any time during adulthood.
+Frequently, it begins during puberty but may occur at any time during adulthood.
 Men describe feeling self-conscious about their breast size and are uneasy about exposing their chest in public or wearing certain clothes.
-It is most often idiopathic (ie. no obvious cause), but can be the result of hormonal imbalances, obesity, certain drugs/medications or hereditary.
-It most commonly affects both breast, but can be unilateral (ie. only one side).
+It is most often idiopathic (ie. no obvious cause), but can be the result of hormonal imbalances, obesity, certain drugs/medications, or hereditary.
+It most commonly affects both breasts, but can be unilateral (ie. only one side).

 Male breast reduction is usually performed under general anesthesia, on an outpatient basis.
 It is most commonly performed using a combination of liposuction and excisional surgery.

 In general, moving around and walking is permitted and encouraged early on.
-Walks for exercise are possible at about the 2 week mark.
-Jogging and more vigorous exercise is allowed at about 4 weeks.
+Walks for exercise are possible at about the 2-week mark.
+Jogging and more vigorous exercise are allowed at about 4 weeks.
 At 6 weeks, there are essentially no restrictions.
 However, Dr. Wanzel will guide you through a customized recovery depending on your exact surgery and how the recovery process is progressing. typically return to work within a week.

 Complications following a male breast reduction are thankfully quite rare.
 The most common complication (and happily it is exceedingly rare) in the first day or two is a hematoma (ie. a collection of unwanted excess blood).
 Other complications include, but are not limited to infections, a decreased sensation of the nipple and/or areola, asymmetries, and potential for unwanted excess wrinkled skin if the breast was quite large preoperatively.
 In these cases, a second potential surgery may be warranted to remove the excess skin, but at the expense of significant and obvious scars.